mayan3036/SoC_design_and_planning_digital_vlsi/readme.md

 1. **Pin Alignment:** Input and output pins must lie at the intersection of vertical and horizontal tracks.
 2. **Standard Cell Width:** The width of the standard cell should be an odd multiple of the horizontal track pitch.
-3. **Standard Cell Height:** The height of the standard cell should be an odd multiple of the vertical track pitch.
+3. **Standard Cell Height:** The height of the standard cell should be an even multiple of the vertical track pitch.